-Wolfgang Leidhold began to explore the concept of experience when working on his thesis on Francis Hutcheson (1694-1746).
-The Scottish philosopher wanted to give ethics a foundation in experience, but he was convinced that all previous attempts by empiricists such as John Locke had failed.
+Wolfgang Leidhold explored the concept of experience when working on his thesis on Francis Hutcheson (1694-1746).
+The Scottish philosopher wanted to give ethics a foundation in experience.
+He was convinced that all previous attempts by empiricists such as John Locke had failed.
 After all, he considered the classical empiricist formula unsuitable.
 That formula, popular since the time of Aristotle, stated: From the senses comes memory, and from many memories arises one experience.
 Locke argued that all sensory perceptions are associated with pleasure and pain, thus our moral ideas derive from this origin.
-Yet Hutcheson was convinced that moral ideas could not arise from sensory perception, and therefore he advocated a multidimensional concept of experience.
+Yet Hutcheson was convinced that moral ideas could not arise from sensory perception.
+Therefore, he advocated a multidimensional concept of experience.